Azadoota: Musical style

 The band makes use of a horn section, rhythm guitar, brass instruments, guira and tambourine.
-The band may also use rhythms of Assyrian folk music (each associated with folk-dance moves), whilst presenting them in contemporary arrangements.
-A merengue groove may also be used.
+The band may also use rhythms of Assyrian folk music (each associated with Assyrian folk dance), whilst presenting them in contemporary arrangements.
+A merengue groove is also used.
 Robin Zirwanda fronts the band with timbales and doumbek, usually switching casually from Cuban rhythms to those of his ethnicity.
 Azadoota's music spans genres and generations, with diverse music styles – from percussive-heavy dance tunes inspired by Caribbean music genres, funk, folk rock, jazz fusion and reggae, to sentimental ballads.

 According to the band's lead singer, the horn section indicates a revival of Assyrian culture and a resistance of the destruction occurring in their ancestral lands.
 Azadoota performs in attire inspired by their ancient royal ancestors, such as Ashurbanipal, Ashurnasirpal I and Nebuchadnezzar – which would showcase a flamboyant sight and also inspires discussion on themes of Assyrian heritage, musical history and cultural continuity.
 About the band's style, Zirwanda states: We use contemporary instrumentation with traditional Assyrian rhythms and song-forms, but because I'm a percussionist by trade I find there's a fair bit of Latin and Afro-Cuban influence in my songwriting...I sing about my homeland Iraq, about belonging to a nation without a land, about family and of course about love.
 Most [of our] songs are upbeat and danceable, with a positive message.

 Regarding his skills, Zirwanda states, “When you’re in percussion, you learn all the rhythms: congo, rumba.
 I’d be tapping on the kitchen table, then I’d start singing a song, and I’d write it that way.”
-The band's front man Zirwanda cites Youssou N'Dour, Salif Keita and Santana as his influence, and as well as his father Awimalk Haider, who had made jazz music in the 1960s in Iraq, blending it with Assyrian folk.
+The band's front man Zirwanda cites Youssou N'Dour, Salif Keita and Santana as his influence, and as well as his father.
 Triple J likens their musical style to Shakira and The Cat Empire.
-Zirwanda has oftentimes been assisted by his father Awimalk Haider with the songwriting because of his talent as a lyricist and knowledge in the Assyrian language.
-Although the band has gotten positive reception from Assyrians, some have found that its method is concealing the true Assyrian identity and suppressing its integrity.
-In response to this, Zirwanda says, “We’ve got to get our name [as Assyrians] out there in the world, in the bigger picture.
-Why not expose yourself so the world knows about you?”.
+Zirwanda has oftentimes been assisted by his father with the band's songwriting, as he didn't grow up fluently understanding the language.

 Band members

+The band members of Azadoota have shifted over the years.
+The following is a list of current performers of Azadoota: